Im-Rises/Chip8topia/README.md

 Major:

-- [ ] Add macOS build, vcpkg should have it...
-- [ ] Correct the new crash on t8nks game
 - [ ] Add audio
 - [ ] Optimize the code!!!
+(Add profiler and find the issues, Opengl draw only if a screen update is needed, imgui also seems to have a big issue as using a demo in debug mode cause the updateScreen to take twice time it should, like the viewport is being updated twice)

 Minor:

-- [ ] Add file logging with spdlog (every logs will be written in a file, the only console print will be the error and warning)
+- [-] Performance Monitor add macOS support
-- [ ] Restarting a game when playing big xo-chip games will not reload the game from the start (we should reset memory and reload the game rom)
+- [-] Restarting a game when playing big xo-chip games will not reload the game from the start (we should reset memory and reload the game rom)
-- [ ] Improve disassembly (check TODO in the Chip8topiaDisassembly.cpp file)
+- [-] Improve disassembly (check TODO in the Chip8topiaDisassembly.cpp file)
+- [ ] Add a try catch (check Chip8CoreBase todo)
+- [ ] Use cpack to create a release (also update the GitHub Actions)
 - [ ] Add a way to change the input keys
 - [ ] Add a background when no rom is loaded
-- [ ] Maybe change the bloody file dialog
-- [ ] Use cpack to create a release

 ## Controls